drhayes/drhayes.io/src/now.md

 ## Role-playing Games

 * [The Dracula Dossier][dracula] is very fun.
 We're in Europe.
 Close to Drac I think.
 Scary.
-* I think my [Shadow of the Demon Lord][sotdl] is dead.
+* I think my [Shadow of the Demon Lord][sotdl] game is dead.
 I don't blame the system, I blame me.
 * Playing in a [Masks][] campaign with Internet strangers!
 A curated [Magpie][] game turned campaign.
 It's going great!
 Talk to me about the between-game vignettes.

 ## Teaching